What is marketing actually?

 Think about it.
 You don't go looking for a book shop until you want to buy a book ... the decision to buy was already made when you started looking.

-Before you made that decision, marketing content about book shops didn't interest you much ... but the moment you made the decision to buy, book shop marketing became very important ... no business can predict that moment.
+Before you made that decision, marketing about book shops didn't interest you much ... but the moment you made the decision to buy, book shop marketing became very important.

 How does marketing work?